 There are a number of things that a mom-to-be can do to boost her baby’s IQ and make sure her baby has a smarter brain.

 - Exercise: Staying fit and active during pregnancy helps the baby develop a smarter brain.
 Exercise releases endorphins, which are feel-good chemicals that make their way to the baby, aiding in brain development.
-Exercise also causes the body to secrete the hormone cortisol.
-Research has shown that moderate amounts of cortisol promote the growth of the baby’s brain.
+Exercise also causes the body to secrete the hormone, cortisol.
+Moderate amounts of cortisol promote the growth of the baby’s brain.
 Exercise increases blood flow to the womb, and this is good for the baby’s healthy development.

-- Eat Eggs: Eggs are rich in choline which is an important vitamin of the Vitamin B-complex family.
-Studies have shown that consuming foods containing choline while pregnant is very good for the developing baby and has long-term beneficial effects on the child’s memory.
+- Eat Eggs: Eggs are rich in choline, which is an important vitamin of the Vitamin B-complex family.
+It is said that consuming foods containing choline while pregnant is very good for the developing baby and has long-term beneficial effects on the child’s memory.

-- Include Folate in Your Diet: Folic acid, or folate in its natural form, belongs to the vitamin B-complex family and is essential for the proper development of the brain and spinal cord of the foetus.
-Recent studies had also shown that women who started taking folic acid supplements at least 2 weeks before conception and continued to take them until the 8th week of pregnancy had a much lower chance of giving birth to a child with autism.
+- Include Folate in Your Diet: Folic acid, or folate, in its natural form, belongs to the vitamin B-complex family and is essential for the proper development of the brain and spinal cord of the foetus.
+Some studies have shown that women who started taking folic acid supplements at least 2 weeks before conception and continued to take them until the 8th week of pregnancy had a much lower chance of giving birth to a child with autism and neural tube defects.
 Folic acid is found in dark green leafy vegetables, lentils, nuts, and avocados.

 - Get Some Sunshine: Vitamin D is essential for the development of strong bones and heart of the baby.
-Vitamin D deficiency in pregnant women has also been linked to their children developing autism later.
+Some unpublished studies have linked a vitamin D deficiency in pregnant women to autism in the baby.
 So make sure you get enough sunshine, as your body synthesizes vitamin D when your skin is exposed to sunlight.
 If you have a vitamin D deficiency, consult your doctor before taking supplements.

-- Massage Your Belly And Remain Stress-free : Studies have shown that the baby can feel the sensation of touch.
-So gently massaging or rubbing your belly can help stimulate the baby’s brain and make the baby respond to the stimulus with increased activity.
-Stress can harm the baby’s brain development and has also been linked to premature birth in several studies.
+- Massage Your Belly and Remain Stress-Free: Studies have shown that the baby can feel the sensation of touch in the womb.
+Gently massaging or rubbing your belly can help stimulate the baby’s brain and make the baby respond to the stimulus with increased activity.
+Stress can harm the baby’s brain development and, according to some researchers, also cause premature delivery.
 The longer the baby is in the womb, the more time it has for its brain to develop well.
-So it is important for the mother-to-be to avoid stress and remain calm throughout the pregnancy.
+So, it is important for the mother-to-be to avoid stress and remain calm throughout the pregnancy.

-- Avoid Exposure To Infections And Toxins: Exposure to toxins such as lead, cadmium, mercury, polychlorinated biphenyls (PCBs), and pesticides can cause serious developmental defects in the foetus.
-Seafood from contaminated waters could contain such toxins.
-Moms-to-be should avoid eating king mackerel, swordfish, and other large-ocean fish.
+- Avoid Exposure to Infections and Toxins: Exposure to toxins such as lead, cadmium, mercury, polychlorinated biphenyls (PCBs), and pesticides can cause serious developmental defects in the foetus.
+Seafood from contaminated water could contain such toxins.
+Moms-to-be should avoid eating king mackerel, swordfish, and other large ocean fish.
 Infections can also cause damage to the developing brain of the foetus.
-Infections like German measles and toxoplasmosis, which is caused by a microbial parasite found in cat faeces, can cause brain damage in the developing baby.
-Hence, pregnant women should stay away from sick children who may be contagious, and avoid cat-litter boxes.
+Infections like German measles and toxoplasmosis, which are caused by a microbial parasite found in cat faeces, can cause brain damage in the developing baby.
+Hence, pregnant women should stay away from sick children who may be contagious, and avoid cat litter boxes.